-Students getting an ‘A’ grade are awarded GPA of 4, ‘B’ grade are awarded GPA of 3, ‘C’ grade are awarded GPA of 2 and ‘D’ grade are awarded a GPA of 1.
+GPA means grade point average it is a system of evaluating a student's performance. for example, Students getting an ‘A’ grade are awarded GPA of 4, ‘B’ grade are awarded GPA of 3, ‘C’ grade are awarded GPA of 2 and ‘D’ grade are awarded a GPA of 1.

 Total of all the grade points divided by credits hours is called CGPA or cumulative Grade Point Average.